peerkar/liferay-gsearch/README.md

 ## Step 3 - Configuration

-After succesfully deploying the modules, you have to configure the portlet.
-There's no automagic here ; it doesn't work otherwise.
-There are quite a few options available but at minimum, you have to configure the Asset Publisher page and add JSON configurations.
-Steps:
+After succesfully deploying the modules there are some configuration stest that has to be made to get the portlet to work.
+Portlet configuration can be found in Control Panel -> Configuration -> System Settings -> Other -> Gsearch Configuration.
+Below are the mandatory steps.

+### Step 3.1 - Configure Asset Publisher Page

 1. Create a page and put there an Asset Publisher portlet to show any contents that are not boud to any layout (page).
-By default this pages' friendlyUrl should be viewasset.
+By default this pages' friendlyUrl should be "/viewasset".
 Typically, you would configure this page to be hidden from navigation menu.
 2. In the portlet configuration, in Control Panel -> Configuration -> System Settings -> Other -> Gsearch Configuration, point "Asset Publisher page friendly URL" to the friendly of of the page you just created.
-3. Configure the mappings below:

-### Step 3.1 - Suggester Sample Configuration
+### Step 3.2 - Suggester Sample Configuration

 If you don't want to use the custom Elasticsearch adapter (loosing much of the suggester functionalities), please use the settings below: